feralpacket/preonic_keymap/README.md

         qmk compile -kb preonic -km feralpacket

-!
 Edit keymap.c, located in %USERPROFILE\qmk_firmware\keyboards\preonic\keymaps\feralpacket.

-!
-This should work, but doesn't at the momenet.
+This should work, but doesn't at the moment.
 See below
         qmk compile -kb preonic/rev3 -kb feralpacket